longr/longr.github.io/_pages/about.md

   - /about.html
 ---

-Robin is a Senior Research Software Engineer with a background in experimental particle physics.
+Robin is a Senior Research Software Engineer in the [Digital Research Group](https://cehacuk.sharepoint.com/sites/NationalCapabilityandDigitalResearch/SitePages/Digital-Research-Group.aspx) at [UKCEH](https://www.ceh.ac.uk/our-science/science-areas).
 Robin joined UKCEH in 2024 helping establish a new Research Software Engineering team within the Environmental Data Science Group, working on reproducible systems for multi-disciplinary environmental science.

 Robin has a passion for reproducible research and sustainable software; embedding these within research pipelines from the start.
 Robin is keen to discuss how they can support sustainability and reproducibility in your research initiatives.